alexrutar/texproject/README.md

 ```
 tpr export
 ```
-to create an exported version of your project, with frozen (unlinked) packages.
+to create an exported version of your project in the same directory, with frozen (unlinked) packages.

 If you want to edit parameters of your document (such as citation files, additional macro sets, or other features), run
 ```